SlamBamActionman/docs/src/en/space-station-14/mapping/guides/mapping-guide.md

 ### Station Theme

 When trying to conceptualize a new station, it can be useful to decide on a **theme**, **lore** or **gimmick** for your map as a starting point.
-This can help inform decisions you make about the station's layout and design, to ensure that it feels cohesive and unique.
+This can help inform decisions you make about the station's layout and design to ensure that it feels cohesive and unique.
 The default setting of SS14 stations is a corporate research station accommodating NanoTrasen workers and passengers.
 Some examples include:

 - Oasis: Has a **theme** around a greenery, with a **gimmick** of a large central room in the middle of the station.
 - Fland: Has a **lore** of being built as part of an asteroid, with a **theme** of indoors asteroid rocks as part of the station.